SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 That stated, if a reverse proxy server is poorly implemented or configured, then it would be vulnerable to GETreqt *first*.
 This means that if the reverse proxy server *itself* is vulnerable to GETreqt and is crippled by the attack, then since it serves as the only route through which a user could access the *intended* destination web server, the destination web server would *also* be inaccessible — technically *also* being a denial of typical service.

-Upon a reverse proxy server failure such as this, a page resembling the following context/nature would display to a legitimate client attempting to access the web page:
+Upon a reverse proxy server failure such as this, a page resembling the following context / nature would display to a legitimate client attempting to access the web page:

 <div align="center">
 <img src="https://raw.githubusercontent.com/SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/main/Images/Reverse%20Proxy%20Failure.jpg" >